 As the UK does not make it mandatory for its citizens to hold a national ID card, your alternatives will either be a passport or an international driver's licence.

 No visa is therefore required for British students, but if you stay more than one term and less than one year, you will need to apply for a temporary residence permit upon arrival at the competent authorities.
 After more than one year in Portugal, you will have to apply for a Portuguese residence permit.

 If you need to do an internship abroad, you only need a work permit as well.

 University registration requires the possession of an A-level or equivalent certificate of education and you will need to request an equivalence with the Portuguese Ministry of Education.
 The entrance exam depends on the university you are aiming for, but it is usually made up of 1 to 3 subjects.

 Depending on the length of your stay, you may need to open a bank account, sign up for a mobile phone number, electricity or water contract.
 Everything is done as in the UK, the same proof of address and identity documents will be requested.

 But if you want to be able to converse with your landlord, it is better to master Portuguese pronunciation, intonation and vocabulary by heart.

-Search for Portuguese lessons London here on Superprof.
+Find great Portuguese online course here on Superprof.

 The British Student Guide To Study in Portugal